 What about Test and Trace?

-Although it is not a legal requirement, the NHS Test and Trace QR code will remain available to scan for check-in on arrival to church and a manual system will be in place for those without the app.
+Although it is not a legal requirement, the NHS Test and Trace QR code will remain available to scan for check-in on arrival to church until further notice.

 Can we sing?